chromaui/chromatic-docs/src/content/snapshot/animations.md

 ## GIFs and Videos

-Chromatic automatically pauses videos and animated GIFs at their first frame.
+Chromatic automatically pauses videos and animated GIFs at their first frame, ensuring consistent visual tests without the need for custom workarounds.
+For videos, if you specify a poster, Chromatic will use that image instead.

 ## Animations that cannot be disabled